emadr-03/Code-Smell-Dataset/README.md

 # Code-Smell-Analysis-Dataset
-This repository contains the Java class **BankAccountSmelly** used for analyzing the performance of LLMs regarding the identification of Code Smells.
+The dataset is organized as follows: in the "clean" package there is the original class completely cleaned of Code Smells.
+In the "smellyannotated" package there is the class into which the various Code Smells were injected, all annotated.
+In the "smellyunannotated" package there is the class used by the LLMs.

-The class contains the following smells:
+The class, **BankAccountSmelly**, contains the following smells:
 - Refused Bequest
 - Primitive Obsession
 - Long Method